 - Their knowledge of the local market conditions, including the supply and demand

-- Their opinion of the property’s condition its value
+- Their opinion of the property’s condition and its value

 The lender’s surveyor will send the valuation report to the lender.
 In most cases, the lender will not reveal the market value to the buyer.
 They will simply notify the buyer whether the mortgage has been approved, approved subject to a higher deposit or rejected.